 Seneca Lake is the largest (by volume) and deepest of the Finger Lakes (Fig. 1, Table 1).
 Only Cayuga Lake immediately to the east of Seneca is longer (61 km) and almost as deep (132 m).
 The other basins are smaller, ranging in length from 5 to 32 km and maximum water depth from 9 to 84 m.
-The present day lake is drained to the north-northeast through the Seneca River (New York State Cayuga-Seneca Barge Canal).
+The present day lake is fed by over 30 streams and major creeks and drains to the north-northeast through the Seneca River (New York State Cayuga-Seneca Barge Canal).